wipfli/about-text-rendering-in-maplibre/README.md

 MapLibre has support for Arabic and Hebrew, both of which are right-to-left (RTL) scripts, via the use of a plugin.
 The plugin runs the Unicode bidirectional algorithm on input strings and creates bidi runs.
 The order of codepoints in right-to-left runs is simply reversed before the runs are handed over for further processing and rendering.

 Arabic uses different glyphs for the same codepoint depending on where the codepoint appears within a word (inital form, medial form, final form, or isolated form).
-Usually this behavior would be encoded in the rules of a font, but Unicode also has some special deprecated codepoints for the different forms of Arabic letters.
+Usually, this behavior would be encoded in the rules of a font, but Unicode also has some special deprecated codepoints for the different forms of Arabic letters.

 The plugin replaces Arabic codepoints with the deprecated special codepoints of the different forms.